coding-pelican/dasae-headers/README.md

 This project is actively under development, and the API is not yet stabilized.
 We would appreciate if you could use it in experimental projects and provide feedback.
 If you are interested in improving the project, please refer to [contribution.md](./dh/docs/en/contributing.md).

+The name "dasae-headers" originated from its beginnings as a header-only library that collected personal favorite C utility code.
+I haven't decided on a name for it yet.
+If you have a good name for it, please suggest it :D

 ## 🙏 Contributing